copsTvFan/cops-episode-guide/guide.md

   investigation determines that the name of the person that supposedly worked at the taco stand is not an employee.
 Officers survey the damage and discuss the K-9's engagement with the suspect.
-- Deputy Andrew Porcelli of the Martin County FL Sheriff's Office conducts a traffic stop a vehicle with a brake light out.
+- Deputy Andrew Porcelli of the Martin County, FL Sheriff's Office conducts a traffic stop a vehicle with a brake light out.
 The driver admits he doesn't have a license and is detained.
 The driver also admits that he has prescription pills in the glove box.
 The female passenger is 8 months